Flag of Canada

 You can have it all.

-Every clubroot-resistant hybrid from InVigor® hybrid canola will come with our patented Pod Shatter Reduction technology in 2024.
-This combination of beneficial traits means you never have to choose between protection and performance, so you can maximize your yield potential in every field.
+Every clubroot-resistant hybrid from InVigor® hybrid canola will come with our patented Pod Shatter Reduction technology in 2026.
+That means you don’t have to choose between protection and performance – you get both, to help maximize your yield potential in every field.

-All InVigor clubroot-resistant hybrids have been developed to be resistant to the most predominant clubroot pathotypes found in Canada at the time of their registration.
+All clubroot-resistant InVigor hybrids are developed to protect against the most prevalent clubroot pathotypes found in Canada at the time of registration.

 Clubroot-resistant genetics decision tree.